HKUST-OCTAD-LAB/AirTrafficSim/_sources/tutorial/UI.md.txt

 # Navigating the UI

-The web-based user interface contains two main part: the globe viewport at the top and the toolbar at the bottom.
-This page will explains the usage of different component in the UI.
+The web-based user interface contains two main parts: the globe viewport at the top and the toolbar at the bottom.
+This page will explain the usage of the different components in the UI.

 ```{image} ../images/UI_intro.png
 ```

 ## 1. Globe viewport

-The globe viewport provides a 3D globe for user to intereact with.
-You can operate the camera with mouse or with touch following these methods.
+The globe viewport provides a 3D globe for a user to interact with.
+You can operate the camera with a mouse or with touch gestures following these methods.

 |  | Mouse | Touch |
 | --- | --- | --- |